 10. Limiting Groups added to the device

-Egnyte Connect Desktop App is architected to proxy all user requests through Project Turbo if the user belongs to the group that is added to the device and if the user is Turbo connected.
+Egnyte Connect Desktop App is designed to proxy all user requests through Turbo if the user belongs to the group that is added to the device and if the user is Turbo connected.
 IT admins are recommended to only add groups of users that are resident in a particular location where the device is deployed.

-NY Office: /Shared/Sales and users are from the sales group
+NY Office: /Shared/Sales and users are from the sales group.

-SFO Office: /Shared/Marketing and users are from the marketing group
+SFO Office: /Shared/Marketing and users are from the marketing group.

-11. Rolling out Egnyte Connect Desktop App
+11. Rolling out the Egnyte Connect Desktop App

 12. Changing folder selection to be synced